 Patriots Point Naval and Maritime Museum

-If you’re interested in a “hands-on history lesson” then this is the place for you! n official regional site for the observance of Veterans Day, the Patriots Point Naval and Maritime Museum in Mount Pleasant, South Carolina is where you’ll find some pretty gnarly retired military vessels and aircrafts.
-It’s home to the USS Yorktown Aircraft carrier, USS Laffey, and the USS Clamagore submarine, among other historical vessels and aircrafts.
+If you’re interested in a “hands-on history lesson” then this is the place for you!
+An official regional site for the observance of Veterans Day, the Patriots Point Naval and Maritime Museum in Mount Pleasant, South Carolina, is where you’ll find some pretty cool retired military vessels and aircrafts.
+It’s also home to the USS Yorktown Aircraft carrier, USS Laffey, and the USS Clamagore submarine, among other historical vessels and aircrafts.
 You’ll also find the Cold War Memorial, Medal of Honor museum, and a memorial for fallen war dogs.
 In honor of Veteran’s Day, Patriots Point offers free admission to all Vets during the holiday weekend and also hosts a number of events.
-One event we suggest you purchase tickets to is the production Behind The Lines: War Letters by American Heroes.
-It’s the perfect destination that welcomes all ages to honor and remember the nation’s heroes.
+It’s the perfect destination that welcomes all ages to honor and remember the nation’s heroes!

 Gettysburg National Military Park

-You can stand on the battlegrounds, ride on horseback through trails, and tour the museum of where approximately 50,000 soldiers died during the historical Battle of Gettysburg.
-The National Park in Gettysburg, Pennsylvania and is holding a Community Appreciation Day for Adams County residents on November 11 (Veterans Day), all military Vets who attend can enter for free of charge.
-The military park is also honoring soldiers and civilians of the American Civil War in its annual parade.
-The parade takes place on November 18 and is sponsored by the Sons of Veterans Reserve, the Military Department of the Sons of the Union Veterans of the Civil War.
+Visiting Gettysburg National Military Park allows you to stand on the battlegrounds, ride on horseback through trails, and tour the museum of where approximately 50,000 soldiers died during the historical Battle of Gettysburg, commonly considered the bloodiest of the Civil War between the Union and the Confederates.
+The National Park holds a Community Appreciation Day for Adams County residents on November 11 (Veterans Day), and all military vets who attend can enter for free.

 Navajo Nation Veteran Memorial Park

-Located in Window Rock, Arizona this memorial park was built in 1995 by a group of Navajo Vietnam veterans, code talkers, and shamans to honor and remember the Navajo soldiers.
+Located in Window Rock, Arizona, this memorial park was built in 1995 by a group of Navajo Vietnam veterans, code talkers, and shamans to honor and remember the Navajo soldiers.
 Navajo soldiers were initially recruited by the Marines during World War II to assist with communication (“code talkers” were Marines who spoke the Navajo language, which was used as a secure code in the Pacific), beginning a tradition of service continued on my other Navajo members in following generations.
 As you arrive to the memorial you’ll see 16 steel pillars representing bayonets, a statue in remembrance of the code talkers of WWII, and you surely won’t miss the Window Rock, the natural rock formation that surrounds the park.
+Unfortunately, this memorial park is currently closed due to the COVID-19 pandemic.

 National Veterans Art Museum

 With a focus on Vietnam, the National Veterans Art Museum located in Chicago inspires and gives a greater understanding of the impact of war.
 The entire museum is dedicated to artwork created by veterans.
-It’s an inspiring exhibit that honors all who’ve served.
-If you head to the 2nd floor of the museum, you’ll notice 58,226 dog tags of men and women who died in the Vietnam War that gently dangle from the ceiling.
+If you head to its 2nd floor you’ll notice 58,226 dog tags of men and women who died in the Vietnam War that gently dangle from the ceiling.
+It’s an inspiring and touching exhibit that honors all who’ve made the ultimate sacrifice to defend this country.

-The Liberty Memorial in Kansas City is where you’ll find the National World War I Museum and the Memorial of the United States.
-In honor of Veterans Day, the Liberty Memorial is hosting a public ceremony with the laying of the wreath, keynote speakers, and inspiring musical performances.
+The Liberty Memorial in Kansas City is the place you need to go to explore the impressive National World War I Museum.
+Considered the most comprehensive WWI collection in the nation, it features plenty of exhibits to learn everything you always wanted to know about the Great War.
 While you’re there, be sure to take note of the remarkable display of 9,000 poppy flowers that represents the 9 million soldiers who lost their lives in combat.

 Vietnam Veterans Memorial